 Willow artist weaving a willow sphere.
-Willow artist and wire sculptor Victoria Westaway seen here in her Herefordshire art barn; notice the small willow figurative sculpture to her right, a garden sculpture commission depicting a grandchild lay reading - carved wooden book to follow!
+Willow artist and wire sculptor Victoria Westaway seen here in her former Herefordshire art barn; notice the small willow figurative sculpture to her right, a garden sculpture commission depicting a grandchild lay reading - carved wooden book to follow!

 Galvanised Wire Sculpture on concrete plinth.
 Wire sculptor Victoria Wesataway seen here with her ground workers after positioning The Running Man galvanised wire sculpture in the grounds of Little Stoke Park, South Gloucestershire near Bristol.